Notable People

 He arrived at Kent State as a quarterback.
 He entered the NFL as a seventh-round pick.
 He spent years being recast, from college passer to pro returner to slot receiver to postseason security blanket.
 Then he retired as one of the most beloved and statistically accomplished players in Patriots history.

-That arc is the real reason he belongs here.
+That arc is the reason he belongs here.

 Reinvention was not the side story.
 It was the whole story.

 That positional conversion is the first fact any serious profile has to respect.
-Edelman did not simply improve within a settled lane.
+Edelman improved by leaving a settled lane.
 He surrendered the identity that had made him a college star and built another one in the most competitive football environment in the country.

 Players do not usually become icons by accepting a demotion in status.
 Edelman did, because the new role eventually suited him better than the old one.